vishnushiri02/SARS-Cov2-Surveilance/notes/growth_rate_estimation.Methods to estimate R.md

 + It is more like a review of methods used in the package to estimate the initial growth rate and serial interval distributions.
 + **est.GT** is the fuction that is provided to estimate the serial interval distribution from a sample of observed time intervals between symptom onsets in primary cases and secondary cases by maximum likelihood.
 + Incidence data is provided either as a vector of dates of onset or vector of incidence counts along with initial date or time step.
-+ All the methods except the attack rate needs input of epidemic curve, generation time distribution.
++ All the methods except the [[attack Rate|Growth_Rate_Estimation.Glossary#attack-rate]] needs input of epidemic curve, generation time distribution.
 + **estimate.R** is used to estimate R with either of the methods described below.
-+ **sensitivity.analysis** computes the the R-squared statistic over a range of time periods chosen by the user.
++ **sensitivity.analysis** computes the the [[R-squared|Growth_Rate_Estimation.Glossary#r-squared]] over a range of time periods chosen by the user.
 For the estimation of Reproduction number using Exponential growth rate methods and Maximum likelihood it is necessary to do the calculation on the exponential growth of the epidemic.
 + When a best fitting time period is chosen by using the **sensitivity.analysis** function the variability between the Reproductive number estimates given by exponential growth model and maximum likelihood model is minimal.
 + The estimation of R is also affected by the chosen generation time distribution.
 + All the methods tends to be less biased when the aggregation is less that the generation time.
 Very small aggregation step would result in gaps (0 observations).